AyiStar/la-llama.cpp/README.md

 * LLM evaluation on LoongArch platform.
 * Interesting applications with presentation.

+## Project Structure

+The overall directory structure of this project is organized as follows:
+- `llama.cpp-b2430/`: The original code of llama.cpp with fixed release version `b2430`.
+During development, we try to keep minimum change within this directory by only revising the build system (Makefile) and some conditionally compiled code (Macros to insert our work).
+Most of the real work are in the `src/` directory.
+- `src/`: This is where we put the real optimization code, i.e., `loongarch_matmul.[cpp|h]`.
+- `tests/`: The benchmark code, which is altered from `llama.cpp-b2430/examples/benchmark/benchmark-matmult.cpp`.
+That means, the performance measure is completely comparable with the former reported results in community.
+- `docs/`: The documentation generated along with the project.

 ## Plan

 Based on the above challenges, the project can be divided into the following 4 stages: